 About this Site

 He had a remarkable life of adventure, courage, and entrepreneurship.
-Befitting his responsibilities as eldest son and heir of an old aristocratic Cantonese family, he set out to save his family by earning money abroad during a time of great financial hardship and famine in China. and sought a new life in the West.
-In 1883 at the age of 18, he sailed to take his first place as a paniolo on one of the King’s cattle ranches in Ka’u on the Big Island.
-At some point he moved to Kauai to be near relatives of his grandmother’s clan, and built a series of businesses that eventually employed many residents of Kauai.
+Befitting his responsibilities as eldest son and heir of an old aristocratic Cantonese family, he set out to save his family by earning money abroad during a time of great financial hardship and famine in China.
+In 1883 at the age of 18, he sailed away from Canton, China to take his first job as a paniolo on one of the King’s cattle ranches in Ka’u on the Big Island.
+At some point he moved to the island of Kauai to be near relatives of his grandmother’s Hee clan, and went on to create a series of businesses that eventually employed many residents of Kauai.

-As one of his granddaughters, I am immensely proud of the legacy of this great man, and feel so lucky to be a part of this family.
-He has dozens of grandchildren, and there is now a large, and expanding list of descendants.
-This site is designed to help us all understand the history of this family, the great life of Chock Chin, and perhaps find threads and patterns of similarity in our own lives.
+As one of his granddaughters, I am immensely proud of the legacy of this great man, and feel so blessed to be a part of his family.
+This site is designed to help every generation of cousins learn from the history of this family and the abundant life of Chock Chin, and find his courage, integrity, and resilience arising in us when we need to be strong.

 — Susan Leihana Chock Salgy